Moët & Chandon Champagne Ice Impérial

 About the estate:

-LVMH is the most powerful player in the Champagne region, thanks to the size of its vineyards (approximately 1,200 hectares—just a quarter of its needs!) and the reach of its brands (Moët, Veuve Clicquot, Ruinart, Krug, Mercier).
+LVMH is the most powerful player in the Champagne region in terms of the size of its vineyards (approximately 1,200 hectares—just a quarter of its needs!) and the reach of its brands (Moët, Veuve Clicquot, Ruinart, Krug, Mercier).
 Within this portfolio, Moët is the world’s best-selling champagne, with the Brut Impérial as its flagship, accounting for 85% of its production.
-Under the leadership of the excellent cellar master Benoît Gouez, Moët demonstrates impressive consistency given the volumes produced.
-These creamy wines, with their toasty and citrusy notes, reassure consumers wherever they are in the world.
-Alongside Brut Impérial, the house produces Grand Vintages that gain in definition and depth with each passing vintage.
+Under the guidance of the excellent cellar master Benoît Gouez, Moët demonstrates impressive consistency given the volumes produced.
+These creamy wines, with their toasty and citrusy notes, appeal to consumers wherever they are in the world.
+Alongside the Brut Impérial, the house produces Grand Vintages that gain in definition and depth with each successive vintage.

 James Suckling